Benjohn2001/l4_individual_project/timelog.md

 ### 18 Jan 2023

-*1 hour* Now can see friend requests sent and cancel them, also fixed buttons not chnaging on user profile when requesting
+*1 hour* Now can see friend requests sent and cancel them, also fixed buttons not changing on user profile when requesting

 ### 21 Jan 2023